 Second Level: “Engineering Standing”

 Students who have achieved a minimum 2.5 GPA in the selected major courses and a minimum cumulative GPA (major-specific).
 This status allows enrollment in upper-division engineering courses.

 Each major in the College of Engineering has a specific departmental GPA (currently a 2.5 or higher) and grade requirements for engineering standing.
-Requirements may include courses counted in first three semesters, repeat options allowed, number of applications for engineering standing allowed, restrictions on taking upper level courses, minimum course grades, etc.
+Requirements may include courses counted in the first three semesters, repeat options allowed, number of applications for engineering standing allowed, restrictions on taking upper-level courses, minimum course grades, etc.